Losing a Loved One: What You Need to Know About Filing a Wrongful Death Lawsuit

 - Punitive damages

-- Any other services and expenses that you acquired while the deceased was under your care (hospice care, etc.)
+- Any other services and expenses you acquired while the deceased was under your care (hospice care, etc.)

-Keep in mind, every state has a limitation to what damages you can claim.
+Remember, every state has a limitation to what damages you can claim.

 What to Prove

-In order to win your case, the plaintiff must provide accurate proof that the defendant was at fault for their loved one’s death.
+To win your case, the plaintiff must provide accurate proof that the defendant was at fault for their loved one’s death.
 This includes proof that the deceased was under any care of the defendant or died because of that person’s actions.

 Proof that you can provide includes: